luisarenas911/luisarenas911/README.md

 This was my final project and portfolio at [Codaisseur](https://codaisseur.com/).
 I build a Web App to keep track of the medical history of your pets, the front-end was created with JavaScript, React, Redux and Chat Engine, firebase and Material UI, and for the back-end I used Express server, JWT and Bcrypt authentication, PostgreSQL database with Sequelize ORM.

 #### Tinpet
-This was out group project at [Codaisseur](https://codaisseur.com/).
+This was our group project at [Codaisseur](https://codaisseur.com/).
 We coded this app in a group of 3 in less than 5 days.
 It's an app that works like tinder but for pets, it is an entertainment app which was the topic that we got assigned.
 In the front-end we used JavaScript, React, Redux,Chat Engine, firebase and Bootstrat.
 In the back-end we used Express server, JWT and Bcrypt authentication, PostgreSQL database with Sequelize ORM.

 ### Get In Touch:
   <p>